-Ega Worldwide Congresses & Events, together with After and Vitrociset, combining the experience of fifty years of management and organization of major events such as the Semester of the Italian Presidency of EU Council, the Italian Pavilion of Expo Shanghai 2010 and the G8 Summit 2009 from La Maddalena to L’Aquila, with the innovative know-how and technology of its partners, will face the challenge of managing the Accreditation Centre of Milan Expo 2015 from 1 May to 31 October, 2015 taking care of over 300,000 registrations of delegations, offering an easy, fast and reliable event experience.
+Ega Worldwide Congresses & Events in temporary consortium with After and Vitrociset, combining the innovative know-how, the technology of business partners and the experience of fifty years of management and organisation of major events (like the Semester of the Italian Presidency of the EU Council, the Italian pavilion of Expo Shanghai 2010 and the G8 “From La Maddalena to L’Aquila Summit” in 2009) will face the challenge of managing the Milan Expo 2015 Accreditation Centre from May 1 to October 31, 2015.
+Ega will take care of over 300,000 accredits for institutional and governmental delegations, civil society, companies, VIP guests and entitled main stakeholders, offering an easy, fast, reliable and secure event experience.

 «In all things, and not only on roulettes, men just take off and win each other things».
 These words, from The Gambler by Fëdor Dostoevskij, describe the main feature of gaming, the random game whereby you can enrich or impoverish.
 And it also outlines, albeit with slight tones, the moral problem, namely the absence of a performance at the base of the result, whereby anyone who plays can win exorbitant sums or – if it comes to gambling – lose everything he possesses, regardless of its merits and demerits.
 It is no coincidence that gaming is not considered a normal economic activity anywhere in the world, nor it is a coincidence that the Bible and the Koran condemn it in no uncertain term.
 Nevertheless the game in all its forms is part of human nature and can not be circumvented.
 For centuries now the states – not only Italy – govern it with laws and regulations ad hoc.
 We spoke about this with lawyer Claudia Picchetti , legal counsel of Gtech, in view of the world lottery congress scheduled in Italy on November 2014.
 With her help we will first outline the history of the Italian gaming market and then study its rules in deep.
 From 1942 to 1995 we see a gradual increase in authorized forms of gambling: jackpot, lottery draws, Enalotto, football pools and bettings on horse racing.
 From 1998 onwards, with the introduction of sports betting, we witness a rapid acceleration: the Bingo started on 2000, remote bets on 2002, and from 2004 to 2006 everything could be done remotely, while on 2010 were introduced even online casinos (poker, roulette, virtual betting, etc.).